onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 say hello to my little friend - big fucking incentive

-Do you think im crazy?
-No.. i think you’re crazy for being contempt with the status quo - krishnamurty quote

 We can eliminate short term speculation and volatility - if there’s not a market cap in a traditional sense that’s fungible to money all the HFT goes away